It usually takes longer to recover from a caesarean birth than a vaginal birth. Having a caesarean birth can make future births more complicated.

 Try to rest whenever you can.
 Get help from family and friends to ensure you get as much rest as possible.

-Immediate action required: Contact your GP, obstetrician or midwife immediately if:
+Emergency action required: Contact your GP, obstetrician or midwife immediately if:

 you have any of the following symptoms: